We are an

 PBA International is headquartered in Shanghai and can provide owner/operators daily engineering and inspection services (TPI) for port equipment manufactured in China and other locations throughout the Far East and Europe.
 Our inspectors also travel around the world to complete the commissioning and inspection processes.
 PBA International commenced its operation in January 2013.
 It is known from our experience that using a TPI company like PBAI for quality assurance and control during fabrication is most efficient and highly beneficial to our clients.

-PBA provides professional engineering services, project management, and consulting services to the maritime industry worldwide, specializing in both container and bulk handling equipment and waterfront facilities.
+PBA provides professional engineering services, project management, and consulting services to the maritime industry worldwide, specializing in container and bulk handling equipment, cruise terminal equipment, and waterfront facilities.
 PBA provides owners and operators an efficient and proven method for acquiring all types of equipment for the maritime industry and will provide facility design in port facilities across the Americas and throughout the world.
 Our expertise also extends into port equipment remodels, relocations, appraisals, and demolitions.

 PBA Maintenance provides daily equipment maintenance, consulting and on-call troubleshooting expertise, as well as management services for all types of port equipment.
 PBA Maintenance currently has locations/operations in Anchorage, Kodiak, and Dutch Harbor, Alaska.